Arpit843/flloating-notepad/README.md

 ## License

-ISC — do whatever you like with it.
+ISC: do whatever you like with it.